puppetlabs-toy-chest/puppetlabs-ruby/README.md

       rubygems_update => false
     }

-On Redhat this is equivilent to
+On Redhat this is equivilant to

     $ yum install ruby-1.8.7 rubygems-1.8.24